Tech Tip #175: Deutz 2011 Timing Belts; How to Remove the Plastic Cover on the Deutz 2011 Timing Cover When Changing a 2011 Belt

 Share

-This Dr. Diesel™ Tech Tip is one of number that we publish for people servicing Deutz diesel engines.
+This Dr. Diesel™ Tech Tip is one of a number that we publish for people servicing Deutz diesel engines.
 This one focuses on maintaining the Deutz Model 2011 engine.
 As we have outlined in earlier Tech Tips (see for example:

 The Deutz 1011 and 2011 engines use a timing belt, not a timing chain or timing gears.
 If not changed regularly (we suggest every 700-800 hours of service), the belt will break.
 Because this is an “interference fit” engine when the belt breaks, the pistons will hit the valves and make expensive noises, noises that no one wants to hear.
 Changing the timing belt requires removing the front timing cover.